-- 1. Purge gauge lines.
+- Purge gauge lines.
 Connect service gauge manifold to base-valve service ports.
 Run system at least 10 minutes to allow pressure to stabilize. - 2.
-Temporarily install a thermometer on the liquid line at the liquid line service valve and 4-6" from the compressor on the suction line.
-Ensure the thermometer makes adequate contact and is insulated for best possible readings.
-Use liquid line temperature to determine sub-cooling and vapor temperature to determine superheat. - 3.
+Temporarily install thermometer on liquid (small) line near liquid line service valve with adequate contact and insulate for best possible reading. - 3.
 Check subcooling and superheat.
-Systems with TXV application should have a subcooling of 7 to 9 °F and superheat of 7 to 9 °F. - a.
-If subcooling and superheat are low, adjust TXV to 7 to 9 °F superheat, then check subcooling.

-NOTE: To adjust superheat, turn the valve stem clockwise to increase and counter clockwise to decrease.
+Systems with TXV application should have a subcooling of 7 ± 2 °F and superheat of 7 to 9 °F. - a.
+If subcooling and superheat are low, adjust TXV to 7 to 9 °F superheat, then check subcooling. - NOTE: To adjust superheat, turn the valve stem clockwise to increase and counter clockwise to decrease. - b.
+If subcooling is low and superheat is high, add charge to raise subcooling to $7 \pm 2^{\circ}F$ then check superheat.

-- If subcooling is low and superheat is high, add charge to raise subcooling to 7 to 9 °F then check superheat. - c.
-If subcooling and superheat are high, adjust TXV valve to 7 to 9 °F superheat, then check subcooling. - d.
-If subcooling is high and superheat is low, adjust TXV valve to 7 to 9 °F superheat and remove charge to lower the subcooling to 7 to 9 °F.
+- If subcooling and superheat are high, adjust TXV valve to 7 to 9 °F superheat, then check subcooling. - d.
+If subcooling is high and superheat is low, adjust TXV valve to 7 to 9 °F superheat and remove charge to lower the subcooling to 7 ± 2°F.